Octopus-inspired Distributed Control for Soft Robotic Arms: A Graph Neural Network-Based Attention Policy with Environmental Interaction: Methodology

-where $p_{i,t},v_{i,t}\in\mathbb{R}^3$ are the position and velocity of the rod node assigned to agent $i$, and $\tilde a^i_{t-1}\in\mathbb{R}^3$ is the previous action.
-Obstacle geometry is intentionally omitted, so that obstacle awareness must come through discovered entity nodes.
-For a discovered obstacle-segment node $k$, its geometric proxy, cylinder parameters, and its relative geometry to the goal and arm tip are encoded as:
+where $p_{i,t},v_{i,t}\in\mathbb{R}^3$ are the position and velocity of the rod node assigned to agent $i$, and $\tilde a^i_{t-1}=[0,a^{i,n}_{t-1},a^{i,b}_{t-1}]\in\mathbb{R}^3$ is the previous 2-D action padded with a zero tangential component to match the local material-frame representation.
+The policy still actuates only the normal and binormal directions, so $d_a=2$.
+Obstacle geometry is intentionally omitted from agent nodes, so that obstacle awareness must come through discovered entity nodes.
+For a discovered obstacle-segment node $k$, we encode a local geometric descriptor available in the simulator, including cylinder parameters and relative geometry to the goal and arm tip: